 Before you put baby in the bath, ensure you have everything you need.

-One easy way to do this is by filling a basket with all the bath time essentials like kids shampoo, conditioner, and detangler, and keeping it within arm’s reach.
+One easy way to do this is by filling a basket with all the bath time essentials like kids shampoo, conditioner, detangler, soap, and lotion, and keeping it within arm’s reach.
 This also goes for post-bath essentials like a towel or baby lotion.
 That way, you won’t feel tempted to duck out and grab anything.

 General Bathroom Baby Proofing Tips

 Use a Safe-access step

 Use a child-safety-approved step to access the hand basin or bathtub, once they’ve transitioned to the big tub.
 While there are plenty of plastic step stool options available, there are also a number of high-quality wood options using non-toxic finishes that won’t come with unwanted VOCs.

 If your bathtub has a high side, using a stool will make it easy for your kids to get in and out of the bathtub – and this will help to reduce the possibility of bathroom accidents!